Moduletrace/bun-sqlite/README.md

 ## Prerequisites

+This works for just `bun`, so `bun` should be installed.

+---

+## Installation

+There are two ways to install BunSQLite:

+### Via the official npm registry

 `@moduletrace/bun-sqlite` is published to a private Gitea npm registry.
 You must configure your package manager to resolve the `@moduletrace` scope from that registry before installing.

 Add the following to your project's `.npmrc` file (create it at the root of your project if it doesn't exist):